abelriboulot/rl_transformer/README.md

-# rl_transformer
+# RL Transformer
-OpenAI Gym environments and transformer-based policies experimentations
+Experiments with transformer-based policies and multi-agent self-play